 Declines in our financial performance have resulted in and could result in future impairment charges.
 United States generally accepted accounting principles ("U.S. GAAP") require annual (or more frequently if events or changes in circumstances warrant) impairment tests of goodwill, intangible assets and other long-lived assets.
 Generally speaking, if the carrying value of the asset is in excess of the estimated fair value of the asset, the carrying value will be adjusted to fair value through an impairment charge.
-Fair values of goodwill and intangible assets are primarily estimated using discounted cash flows based on five-year forecasts of financial results that incorporate assumptions including, among other things, samerestaurant sales trends, future development plans, brand-enhancing initiatives, restaurant closures and an appropriate discount rate.
+Fair values of goodwill and intangible assets are primarily estimated using discounted cash flows based on five-year forecasts of financial results that incorporate assumptions including, among other things, same-restaurant sales trends, future development plans, brand-enhancing initiatives, restaurant closures and an appropriate discount rate.
 Fair values of long-lived tangible assets are primarily estimated using discounted cash flows over the estimated useful lives of the assets.
 Significant underachievement of forecasted results or changes in the discount rate assumption could reduce the estimated fair value of these assets below the carrying value, requiring non-cash impairment charges to reduce the carrying value of the asset.
 In the second quarter of 2020, as a result of performing the interim quantitative test, we recognized an impairment of Applebee's goodwill of \$92.2 million, an impairment of Applebee's tradename of \$11.0 million and an impairment of various long-lived assets of \$17.2 million.
 As of December 31, 2020, our total stockholders' deficit was \$354.7 million.
 Any significant impairment write-down of goodwill, intangible assets or long-lived assets in the future could increase the stockholders' deficit.
 Repurchases of our common stock will also increase the stockholders' deficit.
-While such a deficit balance does not create an event of default in any of our contractual agreements, the negative perception of such a deficit could have an adverse effect on our stock price and could impair our ability to obtain new financing, or refinance existing indebtedness on commercially reasonable terms or at all.
+While such a deficit balance does not create an event of default in any of our contractual agreements, the negative perception of such a deficit could have an adverse effect on our stock price and could im